 I actually have 2 plants of my own.
-One is in the front yard around my light post (pictured above) and the other is in the backyard growing on my neighbor’s fence (pictured below.)
+One is in the front yard around my light post (pictured above) and the other is in the backyard growing on a trellis, attached to my neighbor’s fence (pictured below.)
 The purple variety on the fence is called ‘Viola.’
-I also enjoy my neighbor’s sweet autumn variety which she throws over the fence so it cascades over on my side.
+I also enjoy my neighbor’s sweet autumn variety, which she tosses over the fence, so it cascades over on my side.

-So I mentioned confusing things.
 I planted the variety ‘Kakio’ (the pink one) around my light post in spring of 2010.
-That following winter was horrible and in the spring of 2011 I was sure the clematis plant was dead.
-Then all of a sudden, almost overnight, green started popping out on the brown, brittle vines.
+That following winter was cold and snowy, and in the spring of 2011, I was sure the clematis plant was dead.
+(Remember, I was a clematis novice!)
+Then all of a sudden in the spring, almost overnight, green started popping out on the brown, brittle vines.
 The buds start to appear after the leaves.
-I would have never thought something so lovely could come from a what looked like a pile of sticks!
+I would have never thought that those amazing pink blooms could come from what looked like a pile of sticks!

 The Clematis Flower

-Every spring since then, except one which I’ll explain below, the loveliest pink blooms appear in May and it is truly one of the prettiest things I have ever seen.
+Every spring since then, except once when I pruned at the wrong time, the loveliest pink blooms appear in May, and it is truly one of the prettiest sites I have ever seen.
 Each flower has 8 pointed petals.
 The furry little center stays even after the petals have fallen.
 I have to say that of everything I have ever planted, this one is my favorite.
-Possibly because it actually blooms.
-(I have issues with things blooming as most of you know.)

 Clematis flower facts:

 - Although the roots like to be cool, the vines needs at least six hours of sun per day to fully bloom.
 Mulch around the base of the plant and water weekly for the first year.
 After that, the plant should thrive and bloom.

 - Sometimes referred to as the “Queen of Vines,” clematis can grow high and wide with masses of huge, colorful blooms.